No-Sew French Mattress Cushion DIY (Easy Floor Seating)

 - The finished edge should look like a sewed seam.
 You have just made a no-sew cushion!

-- To sew the French mattress, you will need upholstery thread and upholstery needles.
+- Tips for Getting the French Mattress Look.
+To sew the French mattress, you will need upholstery thread and upholstery needles.

 - Start 2-inches from the edge.